 There are a lot of people who are very open about their problems and don’t mind telling them to random people.
 On the other hand, there are people who feel the same way but keep everything inside.
 Neither is good.
 And the most important thing is that all of those people are not satisfied with their lives or some points of it and think that they can’t do anything about it.
 Or simply don’t know what to do.

 I always want to ask them ‘Why are you doing it to yourself?
-Not only that you have a problem (which they complain about), but you put yourself more down by talking about it all the time to everyone and not concentrating on handling it.’
+Why are you putting yourself more down by talking about your problems all the time to everyone and not concentrating on handling it.’
 But then I realized, people who complain so much to other people actually think that it makes them look strong.
 You know “Here I am, dealing with all of these problems, and I am still standing.”
 They are not aware that the dealing with the problem part is the one that makes them strong, not the ‘telling it to other people’ part.

 If you don’t know what to do in a certain situation, find one or two people you trust are going to help you to deal with it.
 Don’t tell your problems to everyone.
 You don’t want people feeling sorry for you all the time.